tuupola/server-timing-middleware/README.md

 ## Changing the defaults

 If you are not happy with the above you can change the description by using an optional settings array.
-To disable any of the defaults set the descriptins as `null`.
+To disable any of the defaults set the description to `null`.

 ```php
 use Tuupola\Middleware\ServerTimingMiddleware;